zenny-chen/ZipArchive/README.md

 Note that don't forget to link the **BSD library** with `-lbsd` and link the **zlib library** with `-lz`.

+Also, here added a legacy version which can work on single-chip devices such as Raspberry Pi.
+The folder **ZipArchive** is the whole complete sources and **legacy_main.m** is the usage demo.

 ## Installation and Setup

 *The main release branch is configured to support Objective C and Swift 3+.*